You are currently browsing the monthly archive for November, 2006.

-DirectoryContest.com is a unique contest set up to determine the strength of general web directories.
+DirectoryContest.com is a unique contest set up as an attempt to determine the strength of general web directories.
 Started by Mike Dammann, the final rankings will be determined by Google’s search results for the search term directorycontest.com on on February 6th 2007, 10 AM PST.

 Web directory owners can participate in this contest by simply adding a link to the DirectoryContest.com blog as a Standard or Featured listing.
 The link can’t be a site-wide link, or located on the homepage of the directory.